eecs394-fall17/Picture-Me-This/README.md

 [Run the app in-browser](https://ionicframework.com/docs/intro/tutorial/#viewing-the-app-in-a-browser) with `ionic serve` or [on your phone](https://ionicframework.com/docs/intro/deploying/).

+## Database Conventions

+The app is built with a particular database structuring in mind.
+Within Firebase Firestore, there should be a collection called Users that stores userIds as documents.
+Each individual User has three collections: Tops, Bottoms, and Shoes.
+This can be expanded to have multiple collections of other types as well such as Jackets, Jewelry, etc. if desired.
+Within each collection, there are documents identified by the name of the clothing item.
+These documents contain field information about each piece of clothing including: color, name, clothing type (top, bottom, shoe), and an imageURL.

+This imageURL is the Firebase Storage URL associated with that piece of clothing.
+The Firebase Storage has an almost identical structure to the Firbase Firestore.
+So to access an entry and image in either, the general chain of reference would be: Users/username/collection/clothingName.

 ## License

 StyleUp is free software, and may be redistributed under the terms specified in the [LICENSE] file.